BEHAV-I-AIR research activities are informed by a design thinking approach to social innovation.

 To date, we have been working on the following activities:

-• Map the available international evidence on air quality-related communication interventions and their effectiveness for promoting awareness and behavioural change.
-This is ongoing but some more information can be found here.
+- Map the available international evidence on air quality-related communication interventions and their effectiveness for promoting awareness and behavioural change.
+We identified and analysed over 70 studies.
+A paper is currently under review with an international journal.

 Needs Assessment and Prioritisation